dongyoungy/MaxScale/README.md

 # MariaDB MaxScale for DBSeer

-This version of MariaDB MaxScale contains a custom router plugin, called **performancelogroute**, that logs necessary information for DBSeer, such as SQL statements, latency, etc.
+This version of MariaDB MaxScale contains a custom router plugin, called **dbseerroute**, that logs necessary information for DBSeer, such as SQL statements, latency, etc.

 ## Documentation

 For information about installing and using MaxScale, please refer to the [documentation](Documentation/Documentation-Contents.md) (look at *Building MaxScale from Source Code* as you need to build from source).

-For information about using the performancelogroute plugin, please refer to the [documentation](Documentation/Routers/PerformanceLogRoute.md).
+For information about using the dbseerroute plugin, please refer to the [documentation](Documentation/Routers/DBSeerRoute.md).

 For information about DBSeer, please visit the DBSeer github [page](https://github.com/barzan/dbseer).